Level: Intermediate (Level 2)Awarding Body: Edexcel

 If you want to make a positive difference in people’s lives, then studying Health and Social Care is for you.
 To study Health & Social Care, you need to be interested in working with people.
 It is also important that you develop a greater understanding about Health & Social Care professionals such as: nurses and social workers and how they support individuals when they are in need of help.
 This might include understanding the support that an elderly client with dementia might need.

 What can it lead to?

-The BTEC First is a stepping stone for employment in caring work as many organisations require staff to be at least 18.
-18 year olds could apply for healthcare assistant work in hospitals; other job roles include playgroup assistant, teaching assistant, etc. You will develop a range of skills such as teamwork, communication, problem-solving, etc.
+The BTEC First is a stepping stone for employment in care work as many organisations require staff to be at least 18.
+18 year olds could apply for healthcare assistant work in hospitals; other job roles include playgroup assistant, teaching assistant, etc. You will develop a wide range of skills such as teamwork, communication, problem-solving, etc.

 The BTEC First Health and Social Care Extended Certificate can also lead to the following qualifications: